KasarapuAravind/my-eks-charts/README.md

 # my-eks-charts
-Thsi repo is for hem charts to deploy in EKS cluster through ArgoCD
+Thsi repo is for helm charts to deploy in EKS cluster through ArgoCD